Dipartimento di Ingegneria informatica, automatica e gestionale Antonio Ruberti - DIAG

 - Office hours for students: see Teaching top menu

 - Subscribe to our YouTube channel RoboticsLabSapienza.
-Selected results of my research are in the playlists:
+Selected results of my research are in the following playlists:

 - Kinematic control of redundant robots